mikelbrierly/command-line/README.md

 Now that took us back to the home directory `~`, right where we were before. (if you want to jump to the home directory from any location, just type `cd` by itself).

 Now let's make a file of our own!
-Type `touch jedi-scum.txt`.
+Type `touch luke-skywalker.txt`.

 ```shell
 touch luke-skywalker.txt